MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-manual-package.md

 If used the parcel generator to install R Server on CDH, the following instructions are useful for adding `MicrosoftML` and `mrsdeploy` to your R Server installation.

+## Install additional packages on each node using rxExec

+Once you have R Server installed on a node, you can the `rxExec` function in RevoScaleR to install additional packages, including third-party packages from CRAN or another repository.
+For example, to install the `SuppDists` package on all the nodes of your cluster, call `rxExec` as follows:

+	rxExec(install.packages, "SuppDists")

 ---
 copied from linux/hadoop install
 ---